YassineIdiri/Qt_CircularAreaChart/README.md

 # Presentation

-## The application allows you to visualize the data on the left as a graph on the right
+## The application allows you to visualize the data on the left as a circular area chart

 ![1](https://github.com/YassineProDev/Qt_CircularAreaChart/assets/120946916/12217039-b34e-4079-a172-c1f302835b22)